Carol Leigh has been

-been working as a prostitute, activist and an artist in the Bay Area
+working as a prostitute, activist and an artist in the Bay Area for more

-for more than twenty years.
-Since the late seventies, she has written
+than thirty years.
+Since the late seventies, she has written and performed

 coined the term "sex work" in the late seventies.
 Last Gasp released